srinivas-maddikunta/brightspot-cms/docs/developers-guide/content-modeling/fields.rst

 Once you've created a list of items, you can drag the items on the list to re-order them.

-This field can be implemented into an Object by adding private List<Author> authors
+This field can be implemented into an Object by adding private List<Author> authors.

 .. code-block:: java